Syntax-Samurais/Website/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Deployment Check

+The application includes a GitHub Actions workflow for Next.js deployment checks.
+This workflow ensures that the production build of the application is optimized and ready for deployment.

+When you push changes to the main branch, GitHub Actions will automatically run the deployment check workflow, which includes building the Next.js app and performing any specified checks.

 ## Pre-commit Hook and Linting

 This project is configured to use a pre-commit hook powered by Husky and lint-staged.
 Before each commit, lint-staged runs Prettier to ensure consistent code formatting.